NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

     result_dataset.to_json("games_and_sports/")

-In the above excerpt, the domain classifier is obtained directly from `HuggingFace <https://huggingface.co/nvidia/domain-classifier>`_.
+In the above excerpt, the domain classifier is obtained directly from `Hugging Face <https://huggingface.co/nvidia/domain-classifier>`_.

-This module functions very similarly to the ``ScoreFilter`` module.
+This module functions similarly to the ``ScoreFilter`` module.
 The key differences is that it operates on the GPU instead of the CPU.
-Therefore, the Dask cluster must be started as a GPU one.
+Therefore, the Dask cluster must be started as a GPU cluster.
-And, ``DomainClassifier`` requires ``DocumentDataset`` to be on the GPU (i.e., have ``backend=cudf``).
+Additionally, ``DomainClassifier`` requires ``DocumentDataset`` to be on the GPU with ``backend=cudf``.
 It is easy to extend ``DistributedDataClassifier`` to your own model.
-Check out ``nemo_curator.modules.distributed_data_classifier.py`` for reference.
+Check out ``nemo_curator.classifiers.base.py`` for reference.

 AEGIS Safety Model
 #####################
-Aegis is a family of content safety LLMs used for detecting if a piece of text contains content that is a part of 13 critical risk categories.
+Aegis is a family of content-safety LLMs used for detecting if a piece of text contains content that is a part of 13 critical risk categories.
 There are two variants, `defensive <https://huggingface.co/nvidia/Aegis-AI-Content-Safety-LlamaGuard-Defensive-1.0>`_ and `permissive <https://huggingface.co/nvidia/Aegis-AI-Content-Safety-LlamaGuard-Permissive-1.0>`_, that are useful for filtering harmful data out of your training set.
-The models are parameter efficient instruction tuned versions of Llama Guard based on Llama2-7B trained on Nvidia's content safety dataset `Aegis Content Safety Dataset <https://huggingface.co/datasets/nvidia/Aegis-AI-Content-Safety-Dataset-1.0>`_.
+The models are parameter-efficient instruction-tuned versions of Llama Guard based on Llama2-7B trained on the NVIDIA content-safety dataset `Aegis Content Safety Dataset <https://huggingface.co/datasets/nvidia/Aegis-AI-Content-Safety-Dataset-1.0>`_.
 More details on training and the model can be found `here <https://arxiv.org/abs/2404.05993>`_.

-In order to use this AEGIS classifiers, you must get access to Llama Guard on HuggingFace here: https://huggingface.co/meta-llama/LlamaGuard-7b Afterwards, you should set up a user access token and pass that token into the constructor of this classifier.
+To use this AEGIS classifiers, you must get access to Llama Guard on Hugging Face here: https://huggingface.co/meta-llama/LlamaGuard-7b Afterwards, you should set up a user access token and pass that token into the constructor of this classifier.